Graduate Studies Response to Coronavirus

 - Online workshops are available.

-- Continue to check this page and UNM's official coronavirus page for the most recent information on all campus resources.
+- Continue to check this page and Bringing Back the Pack for the most recent information on all campus resources.

 - Meetings, discussions, exams, and defenses may be done by video conferencing by agreement between graduate student and major faculty advisor.

 - Graduate Studies urges all faculty to be particularly responsive, creative, and flexible in seeing their students to completion.
-For further guidelines, click here.
+For further guidelines, click here and refer to Bringing Back the Pack.

-- With labs being closed, this is an extraordinarily challenging time.
+- With limited access to labs and studios, this is an extraordinarily challenging time.
 Graduate programs should encourage their thesis/dissertation committees to work with students to develop alternatives to analyzing what might not be a complete dataset.

 - The Spring 2020 semester will not be counted toward the time limit for completion of degrees.